Jeremy-afk/Jeremy-afk.github.io/lab3.md

 ![Alt text](Images\Lab3\SceneList.png "")
 *The SceneID is the number on the right*

-We can call this method when the player clicks a button to change the level their in our bring them back to the main menu.
+We trigger this method when the player clicks a button, to enter a level, to return to the main menu of even restart the level if the sceneID is the current scene.

 For the level design we'll employ a three step method:
-* In the first level we introduce the main mecanics: moving around, collecting pickups and moving boxes.
+* First level: Introduce the core mecanics: movement, collecting pickups and moving boxes.
-* In the second level we introduce the enemy.
+* Second level: Add an enemy.
-* In the third level everything comes together in a grand finale.
+* Third level: everything comes together in a final challenge.

-The level design process in itself is just moving our prefabs around to create interesting levels so nothing new under the sun.
+The level design process in itself is just moving our prefabs around to create interesting levels.
 I could show you the end result but it's much better if you experience it yourself.
 Play the game in your browser by clicking [here](https://pumpkin-moon-studio.itch.io/my-rollin-ball)

 # [Return to Home](./index.html)